 So, let's delve a little deeper into the difference between a single, EP, and album and analyze the characteristics.

-Determining the Difference Between a Single, EP, and album
+Determining the Difference Between an EP, Album, and a Single:

 What is a Single?